Cao Mao: Attempted coup against Sima Zhao and death

 In c.May 260, Cao Mao was again forced to issue an edict granting Sima Zhao the title of Duke of Jin and the nine bestowments; which Sima Zhao earnestly declined nine times, and after being forced to do so again, he declined them yet another time, which only managed to irritate Cao Mao further.
 Cao Mao gathered his associates Wang Shen, Wang Jing and Wang Ye, and announced his plan for a last effort against Sima Zhao to regain his power.
 Wang Shen and Wang Ye went to warn Sima Zhao.
 Personally armed with a sword, Cao Mao led his personal guard to go from the palace to attack Sima Zhao.
 Sima Zhao's brother, Sima Zhou, led a defence at a gate but was routed.
 Jia Chong led another defense at the southern watchtower and ordered his officer Cheng Ji to kill Cao Mao.
 Cheng Ji stabbed Cao Mao in the chest with a spear, killing him.

 Sima Zhao forced Empress Dowager Guo to publish an order accusing Cao Mao of plotting to attack her and posthumously strip Cao Mao of rank, in order to present the attack as primarily aimed against the empress dowager rather than himself.
 Sima Zhao with his uncle, Sima Fu, and the other high ministers then requested Sima Zhao to have Cao Mao posthumously reinstated as a duke and buried with honours befitting a prince – for appearances of leniency.
 However, Sima Zhao refused so Cao Mao was not buried with honours befitting a prince.
 Sima Zhao also retroactively declined his title as Duke of Jin and the nine bestowments.

 Sima Zhao blamed Cheng Ji for the regicide, and ordered his familial extermination.
 Cao Huang (later renamed to Cao Huan), the Duke of Changdao, was enthroned as the new emperor as a result, the last puppet emperor of Wei before Sima Zhao's son, Sima Yan, usurped the Wei throne in February 266.

+Descendants

 Tang dynasty artist Cao Ba (曹霸) was a descendant of Cao Mao.